 UPDATE 5/9/2020: Possible raid?

-This is based on nothing but Internet rumor so far, but apparently somebody out there thinks Big Chief carts got raided.
-All we’re seeing is a bunch of SnapChat screenshots about this, no credible sources.
-This screenshot, and this Reddit thread, seem to say so, while this screenshot is claimed to be the owner of Big Chief refuting the rumor and calling it fake news?
+This is based on nothing but Internet rumors so far.
+But apparently, somebody out there thinks Big Chief carts got raided.
+All we’re seeing is a bunch of Snapchat screenshots about this, with no credible sources.
+This screenshot, and this Reddit thread, seem to say so, while this screenshot is claimed to be the owner of Big Chief refuting the rumor and calling it fake news.

-We have no idea what’s going on, but until we find something substantial from an actual credible source we can’t say anything for sure.
+We have no idea what’s going on.
+Until we find something substantial from an actual credible source we can’t say anything for sure.
 We’re just saving this story here for later in case it proves out.